ftenario/test/README.md

-# test

 # seaweed-startup

+# Description
-This is a startup script for Debian Linux.
+This is a startup script for SeadweedFS on Debian Linux.

+# Installation
 Copy the file to /etc/init.d and create a symlink on your runlevel.

-Change parameters accorningly.
+Ex. "ln -s /etc/init.d/seaweed /etc/rc3.d/S90seaweed"

+# Configuration

 **Location of your weed binary**